The Strat: Financial problems

-Within six months of the opening, stock prices in Grand Casinos and Stratosphere Corporation dropped 50 and 80 percent respectively, and the resort laid off 400 employees.
-In an effort to attract more gamblers, the casino began offering favorable odds and returns on its table games and slot machines.
-The effort was part of a $1.4 million multimedia marketing campaign, and the plan proved to be successful initially.
-Although the resort lost $254 million during 1996, revenue improved during the final three months of the year, thanks to the marketing program, which focused on gaming rather than the observation tower.
-In addition, the admission prices for the tower and its rides were reduced.
-A roller coaster at the top of the tower was considered underwhelming, and was closed for improvements to make it longer and faster.
+Within six months of the opening, stock prices in Grand Casinos and Stratosphere Corporation dropped 50% and 80% respectively, and the resort laid off 400 employees.
+In an effort to attract more gamblers, the casino began offering favorable odds and returns on its table games and slots.
+The effort was part of a $1.4 million multimedia marketing campaign, and the plan was initially successful.
+The resort lost $254 million during 1996, but revenue improved during the final three months of the year thanks to the marketing program, which focused on gaming rather than the observation tower.
+In addition, admission prices for the tower and its rides were reduced.
+A roller coaster atop the tower was considered underwhelming, and was closed for improvements to make it longer and faster.

 Nevertheless, the Stratosphere continued to struggle.
 In January 1997, the resort announced that it could no longer afford to honor thousands of prepaid vacation packages.
-Stratosphere Corporation filed for Chapter 11 bankruptcy later that month, after missing a $14.5 million interest payment to bondholders.
+Stratosphere Corporation filed for Chapter 11 bankruptcy later that month after missing a $14.5 million interest payment to bondholders.
 Under the reorganization plan, the resort continued to operate.
-Existing shares in the company were to be canceled, and shareholders instead would be given the right to buy stock in the company after its restructuring.
+Existing shares in the company were canceled, and shareholders instead were given the right to buy stock in the company after its restructuring.
 Shareholders were upset by the plan, and some had already filed a class action lawsuit against Stratosphere Corporation and Grand Casinos, alleging deceit.
-In February 1997, another lawsuit was filed against Stupak and Grand Casinos, by people who had bought the vacation packages.
+In February 1997, people who had bought the vacation packages also sued Stupak and Grand Casinos.

 Before the bankruptcy filing, Berman had intended to make the resort profitable.
-Stupak had previously called Berman "the best casino operator in the world," but later said about Grand Casinos' operation of the resort, "They just weren't up to it."
+Stupak had called Berman "the best casino operator in the world," but later said of Grand Casinos' operation of the resort, "They just weren't up to it."
 The resort continued to perform poorly during early 1997, in part because of competition with the recently opened New York-New York resort.
-Rainy and windy weather was another factor, reducing pedestrian traffic to the Stratosphere and causing a lack of interest in the tower's observation deck and roller coaster.
-Because of the low revenue, Stratosphere Corporation was removed from the NASDAQ in April 1997, although the stock would continue to be traded through the OTC Bulletin Board.
-A new reorganization plan was submitted that would cancel all existing stock, thereby excluding the right for shareholders to buy stock in a restructured company.
+Rainy and windy weather was another factor, reducing pedestrian traffic to the Stratosphere and interest in the tower's observation deck and roller coaster.
+Because of the low revenue, Stratosphere Corporation was removed from the NASDAQ in April 1997, though the stock continued to be traded through the OTC Bulletin Board.
+A new reorganization plan was submitted that would cancel all existing stock, thereby excluding shareholders' right to buy stock in a restructured company.